mwilliamson/python-mammoth/README.md

 If no output file is specified, output is written to stdout instead.

+The output is an HTML fragment, rather than a full HTML document, encoded with UTF-8.
+Since the encoding is not explicitly set in the fragment, opening the output file in a web browser may cause Unicode characters to be rendered incorrectly if the browser doesn't default to UTF-8.

 #### Images

 By default, images are included inline in the output HTML.